WhereTo.Work

 Tax Regime Analysis:

-• Munich uses German employee tax, standard progressive brackets and mandatory social security.
+• Munich uses German employee tax with progressive income brackets and 20.3% social security.

-• Amsterdam applies Dutch employee tax with progressive brackets and higher social security contributions.
+• Amsterdam applies Dutch employee tax with three brackets and 27.65% social security.

 Tax Parameters: